stassop/flutter_animated_fab/README.md

 }
 ```

-Note that is uses the `clamp()` method to limit opacity to the expected values in order to avoid an error.
+Note that it uses the `clamp()` method to limit opacity to the expected values in order to avoid an error.

 And that's all there is to it!